Wayside: A Serial Novel - Episode 4

 “What kind of business is it?”

-“It’s a virtual staffing agency.
-Before we bought the YOLO property and moved in, we polled users of the Waysidr app on their education level and work experiences.
-We found that the average education level was much higher than the general population, which we saw as an important opportunity.
+“It’s a virtual staffing agency," Ben explained.
+"The average education level at Wayside is much higher than among the general population.
 At Wayside, 8 out of 10 adults hold a 4-year degree.
-Half of the adults with 4-year degrees also hold a graduate or professional degree.
+Half of the adults with 4-year degrees also hold graduate or professional degrees.
 Most adults have more than a decade of work experience under their belts, and several have achieved licenses or certifications demonstrating their proficiency in their fields.
-So as our country struggles with the growing crisis of skilled labor shortages, we can help fill in the gaps.”
+So as our country struggles with the growing crisis of skilled labor shortages, Wayside Community Enterprises can help fill in the gaps.”

 “And what types of businesses are your customers?”

 “We don’t do telemedicine.
-We provide services for both patients and healthcare providers during in-person encounters.”
+We actually provide services for both patients and healthcare providers during in-person encounters.”

 “Services for both patients and healthcare providers during in-person encounters,” she repeated in a curious tone.
 “How does that work?”

 “Let’s first talk about the problems we’re aiming to solve,” said Ben.
 “Over the past few years, medical errors have climbed to historic highs.
 Those errors have cost thousands of lives and billions of dollars.
 Hospitals are penalized in the form of cuts to reimbursement from government and commercial payors.
-As those cuts grow steeper, hospitals struggle financially and eventually close their doors if they can’t stay economically viable.
+As those cuts grow steeper, hospitals struggle financially and eventually close their doors if they can’t keep keep a positive bottom line.
 When communities lose hospitals, that hurts everyone, including us at Wayside.
 We all depend on our local hospitals, so we all have a vested interest in making sure they stay open.
 Researchers who have studied the rise in medical errors consistently name the same underlying causes contributing to the problem, such as a shrinking healthcare workforce, an increase in patient acuity and severity of their conditions, and neurocognitive changes in both healthcare workers and patients.”

 “You mean… brain damage.”